Bhargavijanga58/Full-Stack-Prospective-Student-Survey-System/README.md

 16)click on create, give an appropriate namespace, name, and increase the replicas to 3.
 In the contained-0, give the image (with tag) that you pushed into your dockerhub.
 17)Under the Ports, select service type : Node Port, Name: nodeport, private container port: 80 and leave the rest to default.
 Then click on save, it will take a few seconds to get activated.
 18)Similarly, install and deploye in the rancher of springboot instance with port:8080 and rest the same.
-19)Below are the screenshots of the rancher instances with their active deployment.
-Angular Pods on Rancher:

-Spring-boot pods on Rancher :

-Output Screenshots:

-Home page:

-Survey page:

-List all surveys:

-Get all surveys from backend:

-Mysql workbench aws rds database: